top of page

 9. Disposable Straws and Cutlery

 Bring your own metal straws and reusable cutlery to avoid disposable options.
-Asking for less ice in your drinks or using one big whiskey ise cube can also help you avoid needing a straw and leaves you with a less watered down drink and less refills!
+Asking for less ice in your drinks or using one big whiskey ice cube can also help you avoid needing a straw and leave you with a less watered-down drink and fewer refills!

 10. Plastic Bags